 This plugin not only fixes mixed content errors but also provides several options for configuring SSL and HTTPS on your website, such as enabling HSTS and forcing HTTPS on all pages.

 Upon activation, navigate to the settings page of the SSL insecure content fixer plugin to get it configured.

-The plugin provides five levels of fixing the mixed content error, I will give an explanation to each one of them.
+The plugin provides five levels for fixing the mixed content error, I will give an explanation of each one of them.

 This is the most recommended and fastest method of fixing mixed content errors in WordPress for beginners.

 It fixes mixed content errors for scripts, style sheets, and WordPress media automatically.

 If after trying out the simple method, the mixed content error on your site isn’t fixed, try out this method.

 It uses all the features found in the simple method, but it also has an additional feature of fixing WordPress content and text widgets.

 These contain all the features in the content method.

 It has an additional feature of fixing resources loaded in the WordPress widgets of your site